vincenthome/.my-config/snippets/az/aks/nginx/README.md

   - Outside Cluster -> Public w/ LoadBalancer
     - `curl external_ip:Port`
+    - `curl my-service-name.<location>.cloudapp.azure.com`

-## Use an HTTP Proxy to Access the Kubernetes API
+## Use an HTTP Proxy to Access the Kubernetes REST API

   - `kubectl Proxy --port=port#`
   - `kubectl get <object> -v 6` this will discover the api url for the object